CloudChaoszero/Instacart-Product-AnalysisAndInference/README.md

 2. Analytics
 3. Inference

+More inital discussion, scoping, and preliminary design can be found in this [design documentation](Documentation/DesignDocument.md)

-Moreover, if there any additional feature items or questions from future people of interest, stakeholders, I am happy to provide them.
+If there any additional feature items or questions from future people of interest, stakeholders, I am happy to provide them.

 Feel free to message me [via Linkedin](https://www.linkedin.com/in/raulm8/)